trek-view/basecamp/_posts/2021-12-24-gopro-fusion-fisheye-stitching-part-2.md

 [Last week I took a look at the GoPro Fusion imagery produced by the camera](/blog/2021/gopro-fusion-fisheye-stitching-part-1).

 We figured out that the Fusion produces dual fish-eye images.
-Let's start this week by quickly introducing fish-eye projections...
+Lets start this week by quickly introducing fish-eye projections...

 ## Fish-eye projections 101